semaphoreci/docs/docs/essentials/parameterized-promotions.md

 Values to the parameters are assigned every time a promotion is triggered.
 This can be done in the following ways:

-- In the UI form if promotion is triggered manually
+- In the UI form if the promotion is triggered manually
-- Through the API call
+- Via the API call
-- Through `default_value` in combination with `auto_promote`
+- Via `default_value` in combination with `auto_promote`

 ### Setting the values through the UI
-In the Semaphore web interface, you will see a deployment button.
+If you have a promotion set up you will see a deployment button in the Semaphore web interface.

-When clicked, a UI form will be auto-generated based on the configuration in the initial pipeline, prompting you for parameter values before starting the promotion.
+When clicked, a UI form will be auto-generated based on the configuration of the initial pipeline.
+This will prompt you for parameter values before starting the promotion.

-Here's what it looks like for the `.yml` code from our example:
+Here's how it looks like for the `.yml` code from our example:

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/parameterized-promotions/ui-form.png" alt="Tests Tab on Workflow Page">

-### Setting the values through the API
+### Setting the values via the API
-Parameters can also be passed to the promotion pipeline when the promotions are triggered through Semaphore API.
+Parameters can also be passed to the promotion pipeline when the promotions are triggered via the [Semaphore API](https://docs.semaphoreci.com/reference/api-v1alpha/).

 The following is an example of a curl call that includes parameters:
 ```